rbavery/animl-onnx/README.md

 In order to create the web runtime version of Megadetector (MDV5a) we need to

-1. your local environment, where you will:
 1. Download the model weights from microsoft/CameraTraps
 2. Compile the model to ONNX
 3. Convert to ONNX.js

 ## Download weights and recreate ONNX model file